axellos/markodesign-test/README.md

 - **TailwindCSS** - Used for quick, consistent, and responsive styling without writing a lot of custom CSS.
 - **Plain JavaScript** - Enough for this task because frontend is the secondary.
 - **Leaflet + OpenStreetMap** - Free and open-source mapping solution for showing courier locations.
+- **Swagger** - Default tool for API documentation, making endpoints easy to explore and test.
 - **Docker + Docker Compose** - Ensures everything runs in isolated, reproducible containers.
 - **Makefile** - Provides simple command for project initialization.